Dr Tawny Paul

 Senior Lecturer in British Economic and Social History, 1700-1900

 I am interested broadly in the economic and social history of eighteenth-century Britain.
-My research focuses on gender and the social history of debt, living standards, and labour.
-My first book, The Poverty of Disaster: Debt and Insecurity in Eighteenth Century Britain (Cambridge University Press, 2019), investigates themes of downward social mobility, failure and identity amongst the lower middling sort.
+My research focuses on the social history of debt, living standards, and labour.
+My first book, The Poverty of Disaster: Debt and Insecurity in Eighteenth Century Britain (Cambridge University Press, 2019), investigates themes of downward social mobility, failure and identity throught the lens of Britain's debtors' prisons.

 I am an advocate for public history and I enjoy collaborating with colleagues in museums and radio.
 I have consulted for museum exhibitions throughout the UK.
 My public history research is concerned with the intersections between historical and artistic practice.
 In collaboration with Rebecca Bush, I published an edited collection of essays on this topic: Art and Public History Approaches, Opportunities, and Challenges (Rowman and Littlefield, 2017).

-My second project, in collaboration with Prof. Jeremy Boulton at Newcastle University, is a pilot project which investigates the research potential of British Debtors' Schedules.
-These documents quantititative data about the wealth and networks of those who were imprisoned for debt.
+The first, in collaboration with Prof. Jeremy Boulton at Newcastle University, is a pilot project which investigates the research potential of British Debtors' Schedules.
+These documents provide quantititative data about the wealth and networks of those who were imprisoned for debt.
 Using a sample of schedules from London, research focuses on themes of wealth, work and credit in eighteenth-century Britain.
 The project is supported by the Economic History Society.

 I am happy to discuss research proposals from students in all areas of eighteenth-century economic and social history.
 I am particularly interested in supervising research on themes related to economic culture and economic life, gender, material culture, poverty, social identity, work, and business history.

 Current PhD Students: